bumps/bumps/doc/guide/fitting.rst

 To produce plots, you will need access to the data and the theory.
 This can be complex depending on how many models you are fitting and how many datasets there are per model.
-For single experiment models defined by :class:`bumps.fitproblem.FitProblem`, your original experiment object is referenced by *problem.fitness*.
-For simultaneous refinement defined by :class:`bumps.fitproblem.MultiFitProblem`, you need to use *problem.models[k].fitness* to access the experiment for model *k*.
+For single experiment models defined by :func:`FitProblem <bumps.fitproblem.FitProblem>`, your original experiment object  is referenced by *problem.fitness*.
+For simultaneous refinement defined by *FitProblem* with multiple *Fitness* objects, use *problem.models[k].fitness* to access the experiment for model *k*.
 Your experiment object should provide methods for retrieving the data and plotting data vs. theory.